-Readmission to Graduate School - Students who do not enroll in graduate courses within one year of admission to the School of Graduate and Extended Studies must reapply for admission.
-Graduate students who were not enrolled the previous semester must contact the School of Graduate and Extended Studies either in person or by phone to update records before enrollment can be completed.
+Readmission to Graduate School - Students who do not enroll in graduate courses within one year of admission to the Graduate School and International Admissions must reapply for admission.
+Graduate students who were not enrolled the previous semester must contact the Graduate School and International Admissions either in person or by phone to update records before enrollment can be completed.
 International students should contact the International center for readmission.